Age: 22 | Vitals: 5’8,” ~155 lbs. | Years Skiing: 11 | Current Residence: Denver, Colorado | Instagram: @lukekoppa

 My skiing style tends to revolve around finding anything to jump off, but I’m happy challenging myself in any terrain, from riding at the edge of control in open bowls to my never-ending quest to truly figure out moguls.

-In the past few years I’ve been drawn more into the backcountry, and love touring’s combination of exploration, wild places, and (hopefully) fresh snow.
-I have a particular attraction to lines that involve a lot of walking, and as a result, love extending the ski season far into the summer (and often the fall).
+In the past several years I’ve been drawn more into the backcountry, and love touring’s combination of exploration, wild places, and (hopefully) fresh snow.
+I have a particular attraction to lines that involve a lot of walking, and as a result, love extending the ski season far into the summer (or just all the way into the next season).

-Although I will happily hike all year to find snow, I also like exploring the trails around Fort Collins, and have started to enjoy logging some longer runs.
+Although I will happily hike all year to find snow, I also like exploring the trails around the Front Range of Colorado, and have started to enjoy logging some longer runs.
 Along with trail running, I also love throwing flies at fish and getting out to climb when I can.
+Click here for more on my running style and preferences.

-I’m currently pursuing a degree in Product Development at Colorado State University, and have always been a bit obsessed with product design.
-I get excited about things like ski rocker profiles, bike-frame geometries, intricate seam patterning, and, of course, chest pockets.
+Apart from getting outside as much as possible, I also recently graduated from Colorado State University with a degree in Product Development, and have always been a bit obsessed with product design.
+I get excited about things like ski rocker profiles, bike-frame geometries, intricate seam patterning, and chest pockets.

 Some of My Favorite Gear: